 Hanover Press

-Hanover Press produces original Protestant academic theology and re-prints classic Baptist literature with the quality of a university press and the ecclesial focus of an evangelical publisher.
-We believe the evangelical mind remains in need of renewal and only serious thinking can aid it.
+Guided by over forty seasoned academics and pastors, Hanover Press publishes original Protestant academic theology and re-prints classic Baptist literature with the quality of a university press and the ecclesial focus of an evangelical publisher.

-All titles that we publish must be consistent with the orthodox Protestant tradition and be written by authors that confess the Nicene and Apostle’s Creed.
+All titles that we publish must be consistent with the orthodox Protestant tradition and be written by authors who confess the Nicene and Apostles Creed.

 In a shrinking and overcrowded market is there really a need for yet another publisher?